jjmontesl/cubetl/README.md

 CubETL
 ======

-CubETL is a tool for data ETL (Extract, Transform and Load).
+CubETL is a *lighweigh* tool for data ETL (Extract, Transform and Load).

 Features: